Görkay Aydemir

 Gorkay Aydemir, Adil Kaan Akan, Fatma Guney

-ICCV, 2023
+ICCV 2023

 This paper presents ADAPT, a method for predicting trajectories of all agents in complex traffic scenarios, ensuring both efficiency and accuracy.
-By utilizing dynamic weight learning and an adaptive head, ADAPT offers superior performance over existing multi-agent methods on Interaction dataset, with reduced computational demands.
+By utilizing dynamic weight learning and an adaptive head, ADAPT offers superior performance over existing multi-agent methods on the Interaction dataset, with reduced computational demands.

 Trajectory Forecasting on Temporal Graphs